Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 19 September 2025 10.38.43 UTC
+- WIB: Jumat, 19 September 2025 11.30.54 UTC
-- WITA: Jumat, 19 September 2025 11.38.43 UTC
+- WITA: Jumat, 19 September 2025 12.30.54 UTC
-- WIT: Jumat, 19 September 2025 12.38.43 UTC
+- WIT: Jumat, 19 September 2025 13.30.54 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: motivational
+Kategori: technology